-The East Village is intended to provide access to amenities and services.
+The East Village is intended to provide access to amenities and services for residents of the area.
 The addition and enhancement of amenities and services in other parts of the city is achieved through the designation of multiple mixed use places and centers distributed throughout San Marcos.